-😺 Offering individualized tutoring sessions in a variety of subject areas😺 Specializing in the teaching of reading through an Orton Gillingham approach
+πΊ Offering individualized tutoring sessions with an emphasis on dyslexia interventionπΊ Specializing in the teaching of reading through an Orton Gillingham approach

-😺 I offer individualized 55 minute sessions during the school year in a variety of subject areas.😺 All sessions take place in my Ankeny home or are available virtually.
+πΊ I offer individualized 55 minute sessions during the school year in specializing in dyslexia intervention and structured literacy.πΊ All sessions take place in my Ankeny home or are available virtually.

 Are you a homeschool mom or parent trying to work more effectively with your child in the area of reading?I would love to sit down with you and create a plan for success.